 “Well, when the president does it, that means that it is not illegal,” Nixon said at the time, in a TV interview with David Frost.

-Trump raised questions about the timeline on Saturday, when he tweeted, “I had to fire General Flynn because he lied to the Vice President and the FBI.
+Trump raised questions on Saturday about the timeline of his knowledge, tweeting, “I had to fire General Flynn because he lied to the Vice President and the FBI.
 He has pled guilty to those lies.”
-Flynn had pleaded guilty to lying to the FBI the day before.
+Flynn hadpleaded guilty to lying to the FBI the day before.

 The implication that Trump had known his former national security adviser had lied to the FBI set off alarm bells.
 The White House had previously said Flynn was fired over false statements he provided to Vice President Mike Pence.